-Installing a storm door is a great home improvement project to help make your life and your pet's a bit easier.
-Be sure you're prepared with everything you need to ensure you find the right pet storm door to best work for you.Read on to find the Do's and Don'ts of purchasing a storm door with a pet door.
+Installing a Pet Friendly storm door is an easy project to help make you and your pet's life easier.
+Be sure you're prepared with everything you need to ensure you find the right Pet Friendly storm door for you and you're furry friend.Read on to find the Do's and Don'ts of purchasing a storm door with a pet door.

 Do: Know Your Pet’s Likes